AUD 2,569,000. Funded by the Australian Research Council: 2017 Australian Laureate Fellowship (Professor Paul Griffiths)

 Innateness and human nature

 This work built on the hypothesis that nature/nurture debates are intractable because the ‘folkbiology’ with which people interpret popular presentations of biology dominates the actual scientific content of those presentations, an idea first proposed in Griffiths, P.E (2002) What is Innateness?
 The Monist, 85(1): 70-85.
-The major part of the work was carried out under a five-year grant to Paul Griffiths and Karola Stotz from the Australian Research Council (Postgenomic Perspectives on Human Nature DP0878650 2008-12) We start from the premiss that there is something to be said about what humans are like.
+The major part of the work was carried out under a five-year grant to Paul Griffiths and Karola Stotz from the Australian Research Council (Postgenomic Perspectives on Human Nature DP0878650 2008-12, see above.)
+We start from the premiss that there is something to be said about what humans are like.
 Human nature in the sense of an underlying cause is whatever explains human nature in this simple, descriptive sense.
 Hence, in our view, human nature is human developmental biology.
 Griffiths defended this view of human nature in an inaugural professorial lecture at Sydney, published as Griffiths, P. E. (2009).
 Reconstructing human nature.
 Arts: The Journal of the Sydney University Arts Association 31: 30-57.
 Our research explored the conflict between this perspective and human nature as commonly understood.
 It involved some ‘experimental philosophy’ studies on the innateness concept, including Linquist, S., E. Machery, P.E.
 Griffiths & K. Stotz.
 (2011).
 Exploring the Folkbiological Conception of Human Nature.
 Philosophical Transactions of the Royal Society B 366: 444-453.
 We continue to publish work derived from this research.

 The Changing Concept of the Gene